 Played both baseball and football during his time at Rocklin (Calif.)
-HS...threw for 3,767 yards with 47 touchdowns and 18 interceptions in his football career with Rocklin....was the starting quarterback his junior and senior seasons...Posted a 0.49 ERA with 73 strikeouts during his senior season at Rocklin HS in 2014...Was committed to play collegiately at Cal Poly before signing with the Giants after being drafted...Engaged to Sharidan Morales, who he met as a senior in high school.
+HS...threw for 3,767 yards with 47 touchdowns and 18 interceptions in his football career with Rocklin....was the starting quarterback his junior and senior seasons...Posted a 0.49 ERA with 73 strikeouts during his senior season at Rocklin HS in 2014...Was committed to play collegiately at Cal Poly before signing with the Giants after being drafted...Engaged to Sharidan Morales, who he met as a senior in high school...Grew up going to both A’s and Giants games but mostly A’s because his father was a fan.
+Logan’s favorite A’s: Tim Hudson, Bobby Crosby and Stephen Vogt (who would catch him in his major league debut with the Giants)...Roots for the Sacramento Kings and Oakland Raiders.

 Was with San Francisco for the duration of the 2020 campaign, making 13 appearances, 11 starts for the Giants in his first full season in the Majors...was named to his first career Opening Day roster...Turned in one of the better starts of his career on August 21 vs. Arizona, spinning a career-high 7.0 innings while fanning a career-best eight batters in the Giants 6-2 win over the Diamondbacks at Oracle Park...Webb threw an average of 4.06 pitches per batter faced in 2020...his 4.06 pitches per batter faced were ninth-highest among NL pitchers with at least 50.0ip in 2020...on the whole, Webb used an average of 18.4 pitches per inning, the sixth-highest amount of any MLB pitcher with at least 50.0ip...
 Permitted a .356 OBP to batters when leading off an inning, the fifth-highest mark among qualified NL pitchers...Tied with PHI's Zack Wheeler for league lead with seven hit batsmen and ranked ninth with 24 walks allowed.